Wintellect/MSLearn/Combat Climate Change with AI and Azure/includes/4-azure-sql-database.md

 1. Open the database in the Azure Portal.
 Click **Query editor** in the menu on the left and enter the user name and password you specified in Step 2.
 Then click **OK** to log in to the database.

-1. Paste the following statements into the query window and click **Run** to create a database table:
+1. Paste the following statements into the query window and click **Run** to run them and create a database table:

 	```sql
 	CREATE TABLE [dbo].[PolarBears]